noepozzan/small-peptide-pipeline/README.md

 **Small Peptide Pipeline** ([Zavolan-Lab][zavolan-lab] whatever ...
 Pipeline) is a workflow that allows you to analyze riboseq reads for the existence of small peptides and validating hits on peptidomics data.
-The workflow relies on publicly available bioinformatics tools and currently handles (MERIC?)single-end stranded bulk RNA-seq and label-free peptidomics data.
+The workflow relies on publicly available bioinformatics tools and currently handles (MERIC?) single-end stranded bulk ribo-Seq and label-free peptidomics data.
 The workflow is developed in [Nextflow][nextflow], a widely used workflow management system in the bioinformatics community.

 According to the current SMAPP implementation, reads are first pre-processed and then filtered against a library of rRNA.
 Quality control with state-of-the-art tools gives you meaningful initial insights into the quality and composition of your ribo-Seq library.